dlt-hub/verified-sources/sources/quickbooks_online/README.md

 ## Setup verified source and pipeline example

-To grab credentials and initialize the verified source, please refer to the [full documentation here.](https://dlthub.com/docs/dlt-ecosystem/verified-sources/salesforce)

-## Add credentials
+### Add credentials

 1. Open `.dlt/secrets.toml`.
-2. Put these credentials in, these can be sourced from quickbooks developer portal and quickbooks oauth playground:
+2. Put the credentials in, these can be sourced from [quickbooks developer portal and quickbooks oauth playground](https://developer.intuit.com/app/developer/qbo/docs/develop/authentication-and-authorization/oauth-2.0#authorization-request):
     ```toml
     # put your secret values and credentials here. do not share this file and do not push it to github
     [sources.quickbooks_online]